Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Experiments

-Different from the inpainting tasks, the goal of Beyond-FoV estimation is to overcome the physical FoV limitations of the camera itself, whether it is a pinhole camera or a spherical camera.
-However, existing video inpainting datasets neither provide camera intrinsics for each video, nor spherical images.
-To address this issue, we exploit KITTI360~\cite{liao2022kitti} to derive the KITTI360-EX dataset to facilitate Beyond-FoV training and evaluation.
-Based on the calibrated camera intrinsics, we use the $f{-}tan\theta$ camera model and the $f{-}\theta$ camera model to build $5\%$, $10\%$, and $20\%$ FoV masks for pinhole camera outward expansion and spherical camera inward expansion, respectively.
-Besides, when evaluating on KITTI360-EX, only past frames can be used for FoV expansion, reflecting real-world online applications.
+Existing video editing datasets lack essential camera intrinsics for each video, and they do not include spherical images.
+To address this limitation, we leverage the KITTI360 dataset~\cite{liao2022kitti} to derive a dataset that facilitates training and evaluation for beyond-FoV scene reconstruction and perception.
+Utilizing the calibrated camera intrinsics, we apply two camera models, the $f{-}tan\theta$ camera model and the $f{-}\theta$ camera model, to generate $5\%$, $10\%$, and $20\%$ Field of View (FoV) masks.
+These masks are constructed using the formulas ${\theta}_{x}{=}2arctan(\frac{x-{c}_{x}}{2{f}_{x}})$ and ${\theta}{=}{\frac{\sqrt{(x-{c}_{x})^2+(y-{c}_{y})^2}}{f}}$ for pinhole camera outward expansion and spherical camera inward expansion, respectively.
+This dataset enrichment is crucial for advancing beyond-FoV perception and scene understanding.
+It is worth noting that during model evaluation on the KITTI360 dataset, we use only past frames, reflecting the real-world constraints of online applications for autonomous vehicles.